SnowdogApps/magewire-examples/README.md

 # Magewire Example Module

 This is a Magento 2 module provides a couple of examples to start a journey with Magewire.
+Read the [full article](https://snow.dog/blog/magewire-game-changer-for-magento-from-hyva).

 ### 1. Installation:
 * `composer config repositories.snowdog/magewire-examples git git@github.com:SnowdogApps/magewire-examples.git`